DaveParillo/cisc192-reader/src/chapter13/decks.rst

      We initialized cards with a value of 52.
    - [x] The ranks and suits will be initialized to their default values.

-     in our case is, the default values are zero.
+     In our case is, the default values are zero.
    - [x] The only instance variable in the deck is cards.

      cards is a vector of Cards!